 However, the NHTSA does not require information about transmission types to be captured in a VIN.
 Some manufacturers use the first ten digits to store the same information for automatic and manual transmissions.
 With these vehicles, you won’t be able to decode the transmission type with the VIN number alone.

-Obtaining a full vehicle history report for your vehicle is a good idea because it contains more information that can be useful.
+Obtaining a full vehicle history report for your vehicle is a good idea because it contains more information that can be useful just like transmission type.
 We’ve reviewed and tested the best places to buy vehicle history reports for you to make it easier to decide which one to use.